intel/intel-extension-for-tensorflow/latest/_sources/examples/Gemma_inference/README.md.txt

-# Gemma Inference Best Known Method for Intel-Extension-For-Tensorflow on Intel GPU
+# Gemma/Gemma2 Inference Best Known Method for Intel-Extension-For-Tensorflow on Intel GPU

 ## Introduction
 Gemma is a family of open-weights Large Language Model (LLM) by Google DeepMind, based on Gemini research and technology.
-For more detail information, please refer to [Gemma/keras](https://www.kaggle.com/models/google/gemma).
+For more detail information, please refer to [Gemma/keras](https://www.kaggle.com/models/google/gemma) and [Gemma2/keras](https://www.kaggle.com/models/google/gemma-2).

 This example shows how to run Keras3 implementation of Gemma inference with Intel® Extension for TensorFlow* on Intel GPU.